usharesoft/appcenter-docs/apis/en/source/pages/os/osPkgUpdates_getAll.rst

 	* Response Formats: ``application/xml`` ``application/json``
 	* Since: ``UForge 3.5``

-Retrieves all the updates related to package in an operating system
+Retrieves all the updates related to packages in an operating system.

 Security Summary
 ~~~~~~~~~~~~~~~~